 RESIDENTIAL APPLICATION FOR SERVICE: Upon application for electric service, a customer will be required to provide proof of identity, which may include providing a valid social security number (SSN) containing the name of the primary applicant.
-The District, at its discretion, may verify that the SSN matches the name of the primary applicant to determine validity and conduct a credit assessment to determine credit worthiness of the applicant.
+The District, at its discretion, may use the SSN to verify identity and conduct a credit assessment to determine credit worthiness of the applicant.
 If a valid SSN is not provided, 2 pieces of valid identification, one of which must be photo identification, may be provided.
 Valid photo identification includes, but is not limited to: a passport, state driver's license, identification card issued by a state or foreign country, U.S. military ID, U.S. Citizenship and Immigration document with signature and photo.
 To comply with the Fair and Accurate Credit Transactions Act, a United States federal or state government issued identification may be required.
 Electric service will not be connected until such a time as a valid SSN or 2 pieces of valid identification, one of which must be photo identification, is provided.
 When signing up for service at a new location, a Start Service fee will be added to the customer's first monthly bill.